TymekDev/byocss/navbar.md

 ```

 Name is what is going to be displayed in the navbar, and the URL is... well, the URL.
-The weight can handle order of entries, it has to be positive value.
+The weight can handle the order of entries, it has to be a positive value.
-Entries with weight provided are sorted in descending order while entries without weight are sorted alphabetically by name.
+Entries with weight provided are sorted in a descending order while entries without weight are sorted alphabetically by name.

 <div class="alert alert-warning">
-<strong>Note:</strong> URLs should have a trailing slash.
+<strong>Note:</strong> URLs should have a trailing slash or <code>.html</code> extension (depending on <a href="https://gohugo.io/content-management/urls/#ugly-urls">uglyURLs</a> config setting).
 Otherwise, <code>active</code> CSS class won't be assigned.
 </div>

 ## Combining Both Approaches